yumin-jung/ID311-Final-Project/README.md

       - MongoDB has a good `scalability` and `flexibility`.
    5. Vercel & Heroku
       - `Easy to deploy` of client and server

-## About Cooperation
-1. We realized that efficient progress is possible after we define the overall frame and structures of client, server, and DB, then distribute tasks.
-2. All the team members have other projects and exams, so sharing each progress with others was really important because each built functions in different places and time.
-It is critical not only to establish development rules and code review methods in advance, but also to make efforts to clearly communicate each work or situation with others.
-3. All the members had a different picture of the project in their head, and the detailed functions and page flow were also different.
-Before distributing tasks, it is necessary to visualize them (flowchart or GUI) so that we can look in the same direction.
-4. We often had disagreements.
-For the consensus, we tried to make the criteria based on the direction and characteristics of the website, not the individual's taste.
-Through this process, we can create a consistent web service.

 # Issue and Known Bug 🐞
 - We used dynamic routing by query.
 If users go back the pages or refresh the screen, the errors will occur